Opentrons/opentrons/app-testing/README.md

 ## Possible ToDo

-- Once there is a mass off tests to see the patterns to abstract:
+- Once there is a mass of tests to see the patterns to abstract:
   - Abstract env variables and config file setup into data structures and functions instead of inline?
   - Extend or change the reporting output?
 - Caching in mac and linux github action runners?